ShashankRaghuraj/AI-Tutorial/README.md

 Before doing anything, make sure you download a **virtual environment**.

-Virtual environment: it’s basically a place that doesn’t physically happen on your computer it takes place, well, virtually.
-This is important because some of the libraries that are needed to download, are very hard to get to work without a virtual environment.
+Virtual environment: Virtual environments aid with installing the necessary packages, by avoiding the version that needs to be downloaded.
+This is important for both opencv and other packages you want to install in the future(for example speechrecognition, numpy, matplotlib, etc)

 The virtual environment I use is virtualenv